Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - **Code Institute Boutique Ado Project**: Code institutes Boutique Ado app provided the building blocks for the project and was used as a primary resource.

+- **Tawnygoody/Tarmachan**: Tawnygoody provided the building blocks for the 404 error html page.

 - **Youtube**: YouTube was used to help create the contact app.

 - **Code Institute Slack Channels**: Slack was used extensively for debugging, and to look for ideas off other students and CI staff members.